 The training curriculum will equip professionals with insights into the lived experiences of the following populations:

-• Preview the core topics covered in the full modules, such as culture and identity in caregiving, health and well-being impacts, and organizational best practices.
+- Preview core topics covered in the full modules, including culture and identity in caregiving, health and well-being impacts, and organizational best practices

-• Learn about key themes and headline findings from DEC’s national caregiving survey and 2025 literature review, including updated insights on the experiences of LGBTQ+ caregivers of color and direct care workers.
+- Learn key themes and headline findings from the DEC national caregiving survey and the 2025 literature review, including updated insights on LGBTQ+ caregivers of color and direct care workers

-• Receive information on how organizations can engage further with SAGECare’s full suite of modules and DEC’s caregiving advocacy toolkits, one-pagers, and community-specific resources.
+- Learn how organizations can engage more deeply with SAGECare’s full suite of modules and DEC’s caregiving advocacy toolkits, one-pagers, and community-specific resources

 Policy Toolkit: Turning Research into Action